wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 - AI Builder capacity based on the volume of document processed per month.
 The [AI Builder calculator](https://flow.microsoft.com/ai-builder-calculator/) helps you to estimate the capacity that is right for you.

-Now you have an understanding of which scenarios the "Document automation base kit" can help you with in automating the processing of your documents.
+Now you have an understanding of which scenarios the **Document automation base kit** can help you with in automating the processing of your documents.